dongyenk/Triathlon-Data-Processing/README.md

 __**INTRODUCTION**__
 ----------------------
-  This repository contains programs, that receive data input, process the data, then output useful data to the user.
+  This repository contains programs, that receive triathlon data input, process the data, then output useful data to the user.
 Some of the files will be based on work I did in Univerisity classes, but I have improved the code, and done some experimentation.

+  The triathlon_test_data.png has the input values I tested.

 __**FOLDERS**__
 ------------------